camunda-community-hub/micronaut-camunda-platform-7/README.md

 ### Data Source

-By default, an in-memory H2 data source will be used.
+By default, an in-memory H2 data source is preconfigured.
 Remember to add the runtime dependency `com.h2database:h2` mentioned in [Getting Started](#getting-started).

 However, you can configure any other database, e.g. in `application.yml`: